• Skip to primary navigation

 Sure.
 Add 1 or 2 tablespoons of water and reheat on low heat while stirring often.

-• A typical German way of serving the cherry sauce is on Belgian waffles.
+A typical German way of serving the cherry sauce is on German waffles.
 Waffles with cherry sauce and whipped cream are a classic of German cuisine.

-• Or you could serve it with the Yogurt Bomb instead of berries.
+Serve it on top of Yogurt Bomb.
 And, by the way, this Yogurt Bomb is really the best dessert ever; you should definitely try it!!!

-waffel topped with cherry sauce and heavy cream.
+waffel served with cherry sauce and whipped cream on a small plate.

 More cherry recipes